moonia/Image-Compressor/README.md

 # Image-Compressor

-Image compression using the k-means algorithm in Haskell
+Image compression using the k-means algorithm in Haskell.